-Three of the five largest physical therapy providers are sponsored by private equity groups, and there are at least 15 private equity sponsored physical therapy platform organizations acquiring and opening de novo practices in the United States.
-This increase in buying activity has resulted in an increase in valuation multiples for platform acquisitions from 7.6x EBITDA in the late 2000s to nearly 12.0x EBITDA in 2016 (see Figure 9).
+Two of the five largest physical therapy providers are sponsored by private equity groups, and there are at least 15 private equity sponsored physical therapy platform organizations acquiring and opening de novo practices in the United States.
+This has resulted in an increase in valuation multiples for platform acquisitions from 7.6x EBITDA in late 2000s up to 14x EBITDA in 2021 (see Figure 9).
+See Figure 9.

-FIGURE 9:

-PLATFORM TRANSACTION TIC-EBITDA MULTIPLES
+FIGURE 9: PLATFORM TRANSACTION TIC-EBITDA MULTIPLES

-SOURCE: LIVINGSTONE PARTNERS